 The creation of virtual training will require voice talent.
 However, not all trainers are the right fit.
-You can and should begin your search for talent with your in-house instructors, but it is important that you vet them for some specific qualities in order to ensure engaging, compelling training content.
+You can and should begin your search for talent with your in-house instructors, but it is essential that you vet them for some specific qualities to ensure engaging, compelling training content.

 First, your trainers need to be engaging.
-This is particularly true in an online environment where they will not be interacting with learners in person.
+This is particularly true in an online environment where they will not interact with learners in person.
 If their lessons sound like they’re reading a script, then you should broaden your search.

 Second, your trainers need to be familiar with technology.
 They will need to handle questions that touch on how students use computers, how software is supposed to work, and how to troubleshoot programs, so they need at least a basic understanding of those systems.

-Third, ensure that your instructors are able to bring emotion to the party.
+Third, please make sure that your instructors can bring emotion to the party.
 Pure information delivery might seem like the way to go, but without emotion, engagement suffers.
-Naturally extroverted instructors are usually better suited than instructors who are shy, or who cannot get students excited about learning by bringing some emotion to the class.
+Naturally, extroverted instructors are usually better suited than instructors who are shy or who cannot get students excited about learning by bringing some emotion to the class.

 Finally, make sure that your instructors are empathetic and able to put themselves in their students’ shoes.
 This will help improve the level of engagement, as well as your instructors’ ability to connect with their students on a deeper level.

-Don’t expect your instructors to immediately know how to deliver online training.
+Don’t expect your instructors to know how to deliver online training immediately.
 Even if they have done so in the past, your system may be unique.
-You need to build in time for instructors to get up to speed with the system, as well as with expectations about how they will interact with students and how material will be delivered.
+You need to build in time for instructors to get up to speed with the system, as well as with expectations about how they will interact with students and how the material will be delivered.
 Without enough time for your trainers to be trained, you could be short-circuiting the success of your entire virtual training program.